University of Bristol Biomedical Sciences Lab Summer School

 Note: Admissions decisions are made by Bristol on a rolling basis and applications may close early if all spaces are filled.

 You will stay in a single room in a University residence with shared bathrooms.
-Bristol's secure residences have laundry facilities on-site and 24/7 duty teams, and linens and towels are provided.
-A meal plan is also included.
+Bed linens are provided but towels are not.
+Bristol's secure residences have laundry facilities on-site and 24/7 duty teams.
+A half-board catered meal plan (typically breakfast and dinner) is also included.
+The residences also have shared kitchens where students can cook their own meals.